kishlayaug15/Neural-Networks/README.md

 # Neural-Networks

-My work related to Neural Newtworks are stored here.
+My work related to Neural-Networks are stored here.